special3543/DigitalOceanRestart/README.md

 Python 3
 Requests library (can be installed with pip install requests) Example

-'''
-$ python restart_droplet.py
+'''$ python restart_droplet.py
 The following droplets were found:
 1. droplet-1
 2. droplet-2
-Enter the number of the droplet you want to restart: 2 Rebooting the "droplet-2" droplet...
+Enter the number of the droplet you want to restart: 2 Rebooting the "droplet-2" droplet...'''
-'''

 Note: This script only works for DigitalOcean droplets associated with your account.